The1stMartian/nextflow_rnaseq/README.md

 ## Building the Docker container from scratch
 - Build the human genome using STAR.
 This takes several hours.
 - Download the nextflow binary file
-- Modify the dockerfile:
-|&nbsp;&nbsp;&nbsp;&nbsp;├- include the genome folder in the dockerfile under "ADD path/to/genome /genomeFiles/hg38"
-|&nbsp;&nbsp;&nbsp;&nbsp;├- include the nextflow binary path "ADD path/to/nextflow /usr/bin"
+- Modify the dockerfile to include the genome folder and nextflow file: "ADD path/to/genome /genomeFiles/hg38" and "ADD path/to/nextflow /usr/bin"